 Conference Call Details

-The Company will host a conference call to review the first quarter results and provide additional commentary about the Company's recent performance, which is scheduled for Friday, May 15, 2020 at 9:00 am Eastern Time.
+The Company will host a webinar to review the results and provide additional commentary about the Company's recent performance, which is scheduled for Tuesday, May 18, 2021 at 9:00 am Eastern Time.

-Prior to the call, participants should register at http://bit.ly/criearnings2020Q1.
-Once registered, participants can use the weblink provided in the registration email to listen to the live webcast.
-An archived edition of the first quarter earnings conference call will also be posted on our website at www.cri.com later that same day and will remain available to interested parties via the same link for one year.
+Prior to the call, participants should register at https://bit.ly/criearnings2021Q1.
+Once registered, participants can use the weblink provided in the registration email to listen to and view prepared materials via live webcast.
+An archived edition of the conference call will also be posted on our website at www.cri.com later that same day and will remain available to interested parties via the same link for one year.

 About Creative Realities, Inc.

-Creative Realities helps clients use the latest omnichannel technologies to inspire better customer experiences.
-Founded over 15 years ago, CRI designs, develops and deploys consumer experiences for high-end enterprise level networks, and is actively providing recurring SaaS and support services for more than fifteen diverse vertical markets, including Automotive, Advertising Networks, Apparel & Accessories, Convenience Stores, Foodservice/QSR, Gaming, Theater, and Stadium Venues.
-The Company acquired Allure Global Solutions, Inc. in November 2018, expanding the Company's operations to five offices across North America with active installations in more than 10 countries.
+Creative Realities, Inc. ("CRI" or the "Company") helps clients use the latest omnichannel technologies to inspire better customer experiences.
+CRI designs, develops and deploys consumer experiences for high-end enterprise level networks, and is actively providing recurring SaaS and support services across more than fifteen diverse vertical markets, including Automotive, Advertising Networks, Apparel & Accessories, Convenience Stores, Foodservice/QSR, Gaming, Theater, and Stadium Venues.
+The Company operates primarily throughout North America and has active contracts in more than 10 countries.